TIBCOSoftware/snappydata/docs/howto/start_snappy_cluster.md

 <a id="howto-startcluster"></a>
-# How to start a SnappyData Cluster
+# How to Start a SnappyData Cluster
 ## Start SnappyData Cluster on a single machine

 If you have [downloaded and extracted](../install.md) the SnappyData product distribution, navigate to the SnappyData product root directory.